 The research proposes two contributions.
-Firstly, there is a lack of detailed empirical comparative studies on the identification of metropolitan areas in different countries using similar methodologies.
-Second, the lack of official definitions as well as the scarcity of studies in Spain and Italy to identify metropolitan areas is perceived as a severe drawback that dissuades from the use of metropolitan areas as units of analysis in both countries.
-This paper provides two sets of metropolitan areas, identified using rigorous approaches and replicable standards that can be used for other researchers in subsequent investigations.
+Firstly, from the methodological point of view, we expand the traditional approaches to the identification of metropolitan areas to introduce a new category we named "network approach" that explicity recognizes that metropolitan areas are cliques of networks of cities and can be monocentric or polycentric.
+This fact is recognised in the proposal of a methodology of identification named Dynamic Metropolitan Area (DMA).
+Secondly, there is a lack of detailed empirical comparative studies on the identification of metropolitan areas in different countries using similar methodologies.
+The lack of official definitions as well as the scarcity of studies in Spain and Italy to identify metropolitan areas is perceived as a severe drawback that dissuades from the use of metropolitan areas as units of analysis in both countries This paper provides two sets of metropolitan areas, identified using rigorous approaches and replicable standards that can be used for other researchers in subsequent investigations.

 The paper is structured as follows.
-The second section discusses the approaches used to identify metropolitan areas in OECD countries.
+The second section discusses the approaches used to identify metropolitan areas in European countries.
 The third section provides a review of the previous works of identification of metropolitan areas in Spain and Italy.
-The fourth section proposes two functional methodologies for the identification of metropolitan areas in Spain and Italy.
-The fifth section presents the results.
-The work ends with some concluding remarks.
+The fourth section proposes two methodologies for the identification of metropolitan areas and in Spain and Italy.
+The fifth section presents the results of their application to Spain and Italy.
+The work ends with some concluding remarks and the short discussion about an agenda towards a unified identification of metropolitan areas in Europe.